Notice: Our customer care center will be closed on Monday, May 25th, 2026 in observance of Memorial Day.

 Investment Advisor Protection

-This article explains why cyber liability is being emphasized across the industry what “required” really means for RIAs what a policy may respond to and how advisors can prepare before a renewal an underwriting review or a cyber event.
+This article explains why cyber liability is being emphasized across the industry, what ‘required’ really means for RIAs, what a policy may respond to, and how advisors can prepare before a renewal, underwriting review or cyber event.

 Why RIAs Are Being Asked for Cyber Coverage Now

 Regulatory expectations are also expanding.
-While there is no single rule that requires advisors to purchase cyber insurance, the SEC’s 2024 amendments to Regulation S-P require registered investment advisers to adopt written incident response programs designed to detect, respond to and recover from unauthorized access to customer information, including providing notice to affected individuals within 30 days of certain incidents.
+While there is no single rule that requires advisors to carry cyber insurance, RIAs are subject to existing obligations under the SEC’s Regulation S-P that require firms to safeguard client information, maintain written policies and procedures, and respond to unauthorized access to customer data.
+The 2024 amendments further require written incident response programs and notification to affected individuals within 30 days of certain incidents.

-The SEC also withdrew its separate proposed cybersecurity rule for advisers in June 2025, meaning firms are not subject to a new standalone cyber regulation but remain accountable under existing safeguards requirements and ongoing examination expectations.
-As a result, advisors are navigating updated safeguards obligations alongside continued regulatory scrutiny rather than a brand-new mandate.
-The practical reality: Cyber liability is increasingly treated as an operational expectation even if it is not universally required by law.
+The SEC also withdrew its separate proposed cybersecurity rule for advisors in June 2025, meaning firms are not subject to a new standalone regulation but remain accountable for these safeguards obligations and for managing operational risk, including expectations set by custodians and counterparties.

 Is Cyber Liability Insurance Actually Required for RIAs?